adulau/DomainClassifier/README.md

 ================

-DomainClassifier is a simple Python library to extract and classify Internet domains from raw text files following their existence, localization or attributes.
+DomainClassifier is a simple Python library to extract and classify Internet domains/hostnames from raw text files following their existence, localization or attributes.

+DomainClassifier can be used to extract Internet hosts from any free texts.

 ![An overview of the DomainClassifier methods](https://raw.github.com/adulau/DomainClassifier/master/doc/domainclassifier-flow.png)